-Salon Chair Rental: What To Consider
+Salon Chair Rental: What to Consider

 If you are one of the thousands of self-employed hairdressers or barbers in the UK then it is likely that you have considered renting a chair in a salon.
 This way of working can be mutually benefit for both the salon and you as a hairdresser.